-Join Ryan Kittleson for an in-depth discussion in this video Making cloth with primitives, part of ZBrush: Learn to Sculpt Cloth.
+Join Ryan Kittleson for an in-depth discussion in this video Making cloth with primitives, part of Sculpt Cloth in ZBrush.

 - All right, now we're moving on to the second article of clothing.
 And we'll be using a whole new technique to create it.
 Since the skirt is a much more freeform shape that only conforms to the body in a few places, I'm going to use a more manual approach in constructing it.
 This technique should give you a lot of freedom to make new organic shapes.
 Okay, I've got my exercise file loaded.
 What I want to do is go into the Sub Tool Palette and click Append, and let's append a new Cylinder 3D.
 All right, we've got a new cylinder in our scene.